aap-soc/Virtualisation-Lab/README.md

 |CPU Cores Allocated          |                      3                       |
 |Storage Allocated            |                    30 GB                     |

-##  What is Virtualisation?
+## 🧠 What is Virtualisation?

 Virtualisation is the technology that enables you to run separate operating systems inside your existing machine (such as a laptop) without needing extra hardware.

 In this project I used a Type 2 **Hypervisor** (VirtualBox), which runs on top of my host OS (Windows 11).
 This creates an isolated environment called a Virtual Machine (VM), where I installed and ran Ubuntu Linux independently.

-**Why this matters for cybersecurity:
+**Why this matters for cybersecurity**:
-**Running an isolated VM means I can test commands, configurations, and tools without risking my host system, exactly how security professionals build lab environments.
+- Running an isolated VM means I can test commands, configurations, and tools without risking my host system, exactly how security professionals build lab environments.

 ----------------------------------------------------------------------------------------------------------------------------------

-##   Step-by-Step Setup
+## ⚙️ Step-by-Step Setup

 # Step 1 — Check Host Machine Resources